mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/install/ssh-configuration/index.md

 ## `ssh_common_args`

-If specified, the extra arguments will be append to all SSH related operations.
+If specified, the extra arguments will be appended to all SSH related operations.
 This is useful when SSH proxy is used.

 ```yaml